fanYang-X/Modeling-kp-for-oxidation-of-superalloy/README.md

 # Modeling kp for oxidation of superalloy
 By [Fan Yang](https://github.com/fanYang-X), [Wenyue Zhao](https://shi.buaa.edu.cn/09652/zh_CN/index.htm).
+The work is in the review process of the SCI journal.

 ## Background
 In superalloys, oxidation has an erosive effect on the internal microstructure, and the degradation of γ' strengthened phase caused by oxidation has a significant effect on the mechanical properties of superalloys.
 Based on machine learning, a prediction model of the relationship between compositions, oxidation and microstructure is constructed to evaluate the oxidation properties of new components and predict the degradation of near-surface microstructure, thus providing guidance for alloy design.